Importing & exporting

-The wizard will have already attempted to guess appropriate mappings where possible.
+Note: The wizard will have already attempted to guess appropriate mappings where possible.

 The last step of the import wizard shows a summary of everything that is going to be created and updated.
 Each row represents an object that the wizard will either create or update.

 When you are ready to start import your data, click Import.

 Note: The importer won’t ever delete anything, only create or update.